mistu7debnath/study-planner/README.md

 ##  Thank You

-Thanks for visiting my repository
+Thank you for taking the time to explore my project.

 ---